-One of the most common quirks of the workplace is confirmation bias, which is the human tendency to search for, favour, and use information that confirms one’s pre-existing views.
+One of the most common behavioural biases in the workplace is confirmation bias, which is the human tendency to search for, favour, and use information that confirms one’s pre-existing views.

 This can extend to performance evaluations, hiring, and even how employees think about their customers or audiences.

-Innovation requires a mix of new ideas, and a diverse and open attitude.
+Innovation requires a new mix of ideas, and diverse and open attitude of employees.
 Nobody likes to admit that they’re wrong, which is why confirmation bias can be hard to overcome.

+Overcoming confirmation bias can start by reviewing the hiring process.
 Biased hiring results in less diverse teams, which hinders productivity.
 Businesses perform better when they have greater ethnic and gender diversity.
-Processes should be reviewed to eliminate unconscious bias, such as standardisation in the hiring process and the removal of names on CVs.
+Processes should be reviewed to eliminate the risk of unconscious bias, such as standardisation in the hiring process, removal of names on CVs.

-When it comes to making big decisions in the workplace, a “devil’s advocate” can be effective in bringing confirmation bias to light.
-Appoint someone in the team to ask contradictory questions that spark debate, and uncover potential holes in a major decision.
+When it comes to making big decisions in the workplace a ‘devil’s advocate’ can be effective in bringing confirmation biases to light.
+Appointing someone in the team to ask contradictory questions that spark debate can uncover any potential holes in a major decision.